Competing Information in a Free Press

 In their book The Elements of Journalism, journalists Bill Kovach and Tom Rosenstiel declared that every citizen must become their own investigative journalist - constantly evaluating all the news and information they receive from multiple sources for reliability and truth.
 Certainly everyday people cannot function like newspaper reporters whose full-time job is finding and reporting the news.
 But everyday people, including students in schools, can be what Kovach and Rosenstiel call "journalist/sense makers" who use the information they get from professional media and print journalists to make their own decisions by separating facts from fictions, knowledge from rumor and truth from propaganda and lies.

-Media Literacy Connections: Being an Investigative Journalist
+Media Literacy Connections: Investigative Journalism and Social Change

 In this activity, you will act as an investigative journalist as you explore a political topic of interest.